calumpwebb/PyChat/README.md

 The current plan is to get an alpha version working and then go back and refactor a lot of the code which I'm unhappy with.

+<h3 align="center"> How to Run </h3>
+Currently I haven't made it possible for anyone other than myself to run but plan to add a way of running the server using docker-compose and docker files and then making the python client an executable.

 <h3 align="center"> Screen Shots of Progress </h3>
 <p align="center">
   <img src="https://github.com/calumpwebb/PyChat/blob/master/img/screenshots/WelcomeScreen.png" width="49%" title="WelcomeScreen">